Click below to jump to a topic:

 I will be going home for semester break (or longer), where can I leave my car?

-I'm leaving town for an extended time (month or longer) but my car will be parked on campus.
+I'm leaving town for an extended time (a month or longer) but my car will be parked on campus.
 Who should I notify?

 Football, Reserved, and Special Event Parking